CIM-10 Bomarc: Modification and deactivation

 In 1962, the US Air Force started using modified A-models as drones; following the October 1962 tri-service redesignation of aircraft and weapons systems they became CQM-10As.
 Otherwise the air defense missile squadrons maintained alert while making regular trips to Santa Rosa Island for training and firing practice.
 After the inactivation of the 4751st ADW(M) on 1 July 1962 and transfer of Hurlburt to Tactical Air Command for air commando operations the 4751st Air Defense Squadron (Missile) remained at Hurlburt and Santa Rosa Island for training purposes.

 In 1964, the liquid-fueled Bomarc-A sites and squadrons began to be deactivated.
 The sites at Dow and Suffolk County closed first.
 The remainder continued to be operational for several more years while the government started dismantling the air defense missile network.
 Niagara Falls was the first BOMARC B installation to close, in December 1969; the others remained on alert through 1972.
 In April 1972, the last Bomarc B in U.S. Air Force service was retired at McGuire and the 46th ADMS inactivated and the base was deactivated.

 In the era of the intercontinental ballistic missiles the Bomarc, designed to intercept relatively slow manned bombers, had become a useless asset.
 The remaining Bomarc missiles were used by all armed services as high-speed target drones for tests of other air-defense missiles.
 The Bomarc A and Bomarc B targets were designated as CQM-10A and CQM-10B, respectively.

 Following the accident, the McGuire complex has never been sold or converted to other uses and remains in Air Force ownership, making it the most intact site of the eight in the US.
 It has been nominated to the National Register of Historic Sites.
-Although a number of IM-99/CIM-10 Bomarcs have been placed on public display, because of concerns about the possible environmental hazards of the thoriated magnesium structure of the airframe several have been removed from public view.